opensupporter/osdi-docs/README.md

 	  }
 	}

+## Reading Data
-Given the above example response, let's fetch the people collection on this server.
+Given the above example AEP response, let's fetch the people collection on this server.
 Notice the "_links" collection.
 Find the object in the links collection with key "osdi:people".
 That object has an attribute "href" which contains the URI to use to access the people collection.

 > This is for example purpose only.
 The official definition of the person schema is [People and Addresses](people.md)